 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||Flexible||Dr Sarah Maslen|

 Required readings for each week are provided via Canvas.
 There is no textbook for this unit.

-Attendance and contributions during tutorial discussions is a requirement of this unit.
-Moreover, it is important that you prepare for each tutorial and undertake all required readings in order to make the most of your opportunities in this unit.
+It is important that you prepare for each tutorial by viewing the pre-recorded lectures and undertaking required readings in order to make the most of your opportunities in this unit.

 Required IT skills